jakemcc/jakemccrary.com/source/_posts/2015-12-19-clojurescript-treat-warnings-as-errors.markdown

 calling each other.
 Definitely not a situation that warrants a warning and definitely not a build failure.

-We weren't seeing this warning before so we took a peek at ClojureScript's source and found the
+We weren't seeing this warning before so we opened ClojureScript's source and found the
 [default warning handler](https://github.com/clojure/clojurescript/blob/452edf43927566cc0ea0a3846706c0294cef235d/src/main/clojure/cljs/analyzer.cljc#L360-L366).
 The default handler checks that the `warning-type` is set to true `*cljs-warnings*`.
 Inspired by the default handler we added the same